Senate regulation 7: Regulations governing the assessment of taught programmes

 Evidence must exist (and be retained for review purposes) which demonstrates that scrutiny of marking standards has taken place.

 The full range of the marking scale and all marks on the scale may be used.

 The marks of modules and their component assessments, as approved in the module specification, will be expressed to two decimal places, according to the rounding conventions of the University’s central student record system.
-Credit Weighted Average (CWA) marks calculated from these marks will be published as integers, according to the rounding conventions of the University’s central student record system, and progression and award classification decisions will be based on these published marks.
+Credit Weighted Average (CWA) marks calculated from these marks will be calculated to two decimal places, according to the rounding conventions of the University’s central student record system, and progression and award classification decisions will be based on these marks.

 The University’s Policy for the return of assessed work sets out the requirements for providing feedback to students.

 External examiners are appointed to provide impartial and independent advice and informed comment on the University’s standards and student achievement in relation to those standards.

 There shall be at least one external examiner for each award-bearing programme, including for the award of credit.
 This shall include awards made with or through a partner institution.
 An external examiner may be appointed for several related programmes.